You Are Not Alone (book)

 You Are Not Alone: Michael: Through a Brother's Eyes is a 2012 biography written by American recording artist Jermaine Jackson about his younger brother Michael.
 The book was first published by Touchstone on September 13, 2011.
 It is named after Michael's 1995 hit song.

-Narrative
+Content

-In the book, Jermaine offers a look into Michael's personal life from a young age until his death in 2009.
+In You Are Not Alone: Michael: Through a Brother's Eyes, Jermaine offers a look into Michael's personal life from a young age until his death in 2009.
+The book functions as both a chronological biography and a thematic defense of Michael Jackson's controversial life, divided into several key focus areas: